Adult Immunizations: What You Need

 - Family and others who come in contact with people with compromised immune systems.

 Shingles, the adult form of chickenpox, can be a very painful and debilitating disease.
-People without evidence of immunity and who are known to be at risk of exposure should be vaccinated against shingles.
+People aged 60 years and over and people without without evidence of immunity who are known to be at risk of exposure should be vaccinated against shingles.